gibahjoe/openapi-generator-dart/openapi-generator-cli/README.md

 ```cmd
 pub global activate openapi_generator_cli
 ```

 Then you can run the generator using the command below.
 ```cmd
 openapi-generator generate -i http://127.0.0.1:8111/v3/api-docs -g dart
 ```
 See [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator) for more commands

+Note:
+Pub installs executables into `{flutter sdk dir}/.pub-cache/bin`, which has to be in your `PATH` for the above command to work.

 ### Dart/Flutter